bitprj/devrel/IMC_DataScience/IMC_OOPTutorial/blog.md

 This guide hopes to be different.
-I’m assuming, if you’re reading this, you’re on your journey from incompetence to competence, and to this end have the fundamentals already down - variables, loops, basic syntax, and other things like that.
+I’m assuming, if you’re reading this, you’re on your journey from incompetence to competence, and to this end have the fundamentals already down - variables, loops, basic syntax, and other things like that (if not, give [Codecademy](https://www.codecademy.com/learn/learn-java) or some other coding website a visit, and go through the first few lessons they have.
+You probably don't need to go through the whole thing, but the more the merrier).
 These lessons will discuss higher level concepts and techniques, and hopefully convince you that the past few hours you spent on Codecademy or whatever your teaching method of choice was wasn’t a waste of time.
 Even making it to stage 3 in this context - competence with coding - is no simple task, and one that we all are taking steps to achieve, but with any luck these articles can help guide you down that path.

 ### Part 2: What is an Object?